julianjarjour/julianjarjour.github.io/_musings/mbta-signage-in-css.md

     <div class="Tb-right">INBOUND TRAINS<img class="T-icon" src="assets/mbta/CircleUP.svg"></div>
   </div>
 </div>
 The multi-layered South Station sign is my magnum opus.
-The only deviation from accuracy is in the dividers between each icon; the MBTA includes a divider after the last icon, I thought that looked clunky so I did without it.
+The only deviation from accuracy is in the dividers between each icon; the MBTA includes a divider after the last icon, but I thought that looked clunky so I did without it.
 <div class="MBTA-sign">
   <div class="T-top" id="white">South Station</div>
   <div class="T-bottom">